User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Introduction

-The terminology of cell-free massive MIMO is based on deploying a large number of access points, each serving a low number of users.
-Explicitly, it represents the distributed alternative for the traditional co-located massive MIMO network of~\cite{marzetta2016fundamentals, massiveMIMO5595728}.
+The terminology of cell-free massive MIMO systems is based on deploying a large number of access points, each serving a low number of users.
+Explicitly, it represents the distributed alternative for the traditional co-located massive MIMO network of~\cite{marzetta2016fundamentals, massiveMIMO5595728}, so the large number of antennas are distributed in the network instead of being co-located at a single location.
 The advent of massive MIMO concepts into wireless networks potentially introduces great enhancements in both spectral and energy efficiencies~\cite{massiveMIMO6798744} and is a key technology driving the fifth-generation (5G) of mobile communication networks.
 However, massive MIMO networks, based on the traditional cellular paradigm, do not provide uniform coverage due to its assumption of a co-located antenna system; this is especially true at the cell-edge and areas in shadow.
-In this regard, the theory of massive MIMO systems supports spatially distributed array deployments~\cite{massiveMIMODistributed6810508, massiveMIMO7080890, massiveMIMO6736761}, motivating researchers to investigate cell-free communications.
+In this regard, the theory of massive MIMO systems supports spatially distributed array deployments~\cite{massiveMIMODistributed6810508, massiveMIMO7080890, massiveMIMO6736761}, motivating researchers to investigate cell-free massive MIMO communications.

+One distinction between user-centric cell-free MIMO and cell-free massive MIMO systems is that the former explicitly defines a serving cluster for each user, hence limiting the number of serving transmitters, while the latter assumes that, theoretically, the user can be jointly served by all the transmitters in the network~\cite{cellFreeUserCentricPower8901451}.
+However, in practice, even the latter implicitly defines a serving cluster because of path loss.
+Another distinction is the assumption of the applicability of the properties of massive MIMO channels, specifically, the theoretical applicability of favorable propagation and channel hardening, which will be discussed thoroughly later.
+Thus, it is not clear if the term ``massive'' should be used/dropped when referring to the user-centric cell-free scheme with a limited serving cluster.